MakerFaireOrlando/robotruckus.org/_battlebots/extinguisher.md

 instagram: ExtinguisherBattlebot
 youtube:
 heavy-compete: Yes
-heavy-static: no
+heavy-static: yes
 other-compete: no
 vip-event: yes
-panel: yes
+panel:
 battlebots-url: https://battlebots.com/robot/extinguisher-2020/
 team-photo: Extinguisher-Team.jpg
 bot-photo: Extinguisher-bot-2020.jpg
 driver-photo: Extinguisher-John-Flaacke-2020
-participation: See Extinguisher in the heavyweight arena at Robot Ruckus 2019, and you can learn more about the bot and the team at a panel discussion or at the Ruckus VIP fundraiser!
+participation: See Extinguisher competing in the Robot Ruckus heavyweight arena and on display throughout the weekend.
+Extinguisher will be on display and the team will be available for meet and greet at the Ruckus VIP Fundraiser!
 ---